jpawelczak/vpa-demo/README.md

 * `vpa-demo-service` Service
 * `vpa-demo` VerticalPodAutoscaler with the new `InPlaceOrRecreate` mode

+A reminder:
+Vertical Pod Autoscaler (VPA) frees users from the necessity of setting up-to-date **resource requests** for the containers in their pods.
+When configured, it will set the requests automatically based on usage and thus allow proper scheduling onto nodes so that appropriate resource amount is available for each pod.
+It will also maintain ratios between requests and limits that were specified in initial containers configuration.

 # Setting up VPA on GKE Standard Cluster

 Firstly, let's create GKE Standard Cluster on Rapid Channel with enabled VPA: